 mid-13c., monie, "funds, means, anything convertible into money;" c.
-1300, "coinage, coin, metal currency," from Old French monoie "money, coin, currency; change" (Modern French monnaie), from Latin moneta "place for coining money, mint; coined money, money, coinage," from Moneta, a title or surname of the Roman goddess Juno, in or near whose temple money was coined; perhaps from monere "advise, warn, admonish" (see monitor (n.)), with the sense of "admonishing goddess," which is sensible, but the etymology is difficult.
+1300, "coinage, coin, metal currency," from Old French monoie "money, coin, currency; change" (Modern French monnaie), from Latin moneta "place for coining money, mint; coined money, money, coinage," from Moneta, a title or surname of the Roman goddess Juno, near whose temple on the Capitoline Hill money was coined (and in which perhaps the precious metal was stored); from monere "advise, warn, admonish" (on the model of stative verbs in -ere; see monitor (n.)), by tradition with the sense of "admonishing goddess," which is sensible, but the etymology is difficult.
 A doublet of mint (n.2)).

 It had been justly stated by a British writer that the power to make a small piece of paper, not worth one cent, by the inscribing of a few names, to be worth a thousand dollars, was a power too high to be entrusted to the hands of mortal man.
 [John C. Calhoun, speech, U.S. Senate, Dec.
 29, 1841]

 Extended by early 19c. to include paper recognized and accepted as a substitute for coin.
 The highwayman's threat your money or your life is attested by 1774.
 Phrase in the money (1902) originally referred to "one who finishes among the prize-winners" (in a horse race, etc.).
 The challenge to put (one's) money where (one's) mouth is is recorded by 1942 in African-American vernacular.
 Money-grub for "avaricious person, one who is sordidly intent on amassing money" is from 1768; money-grubber is by 1835.
 The image of money burning a hole in someone's pocket is attested from 1520s (brennyd out the botom of hys purs).